LudoTreb/OCR_P9/README.md

 ## What I learned with this project is

 I learned how to create a web application with the framework Django.
-I learn how to use a database with sqlite3.
-I learn to respect
+I learned how to use a database with sqlite3.